liveahero-wiki/liveahero-wiki.github.io/guide/office.md

 You can check and receive the contents of "Office Missions" from the office.

-As rewards for accomplishing Office Missions, you can obtain {% include item-icon.html id=79 %} Company Seal and {% include item-icon.html id=78 %} Stamp of Approval.
+As rewards for accomplishing Office Missions, you can obtain {% include item.html id=79 %} and {% include item.html id=78 %}.

 ### Present

-Every 24 hours one of the hero in the office will give you a present, present seems to be randomly chosen between {% include item-icon.html id=11 %} Exp, {% include item-icon.html id=30 %} Training Band, {% include item-icon.html id=35 %} Lah, and {% include item-icon.html id=34 %} Stamina drink.
+Every 24 hours one of the hero in the office will give you a present, present seems to be randomly chosen between {% include item.html id=11 %}, {% include item.html id=30 %}, {% include item.html id=35 %}, and {% include item.html id=34 %}.